Leaves paribipinnate with 3 to 6 pairs of pinnae and 14–26 pairs of pinnules; capitula occurring singly in leaf axils

-Desmanthus virgatus was regarded by Turner (1950), as an all-encompassing species, comprising D. virgatus , D. pubescens , D. pernambucanus , D. glandulosus and D. leptophyllus .
+Note: Desmanthus virgatus was regarded by Turner (1950), as an all-encompassing species, comprising D. virgatus , D. pubescens , D. pernambucanus , D. glandulosus and D. leptophyllus.
 Despite taxonomic revision by Luckow (1993) that resolved the complex to distinct species, many authors continued to refer to all species as D. virgatus in the literature until the late 1990s.
 Correct nomenclature is now generally used.

-Occurs naturally on rocky limestone soils and occasionally on soils of volcanic origin.
-In exotic locations, Desmanthus spp. are generally selected for their persistence on duplex podzolics and cracking clays, including alkaline and sodic soils, but will grow productively on lighter soils of neutral to alkaline reaction.
+In cultivation, Desmanthus spp. are generally selected for their persistence on duplex podzolics and cracking clays, including alkaline and sodic soils, but will grow productively on lighter soils of neutral to alkaline reaction.

 Occurs naturally in sub-humid to semi-arid environments receiving an average annual rainfall of 250–500 mm.
-Small amounts of rain can fall in most months, but there are generally 8–9 months with less than 50 mm/month rainfall .
+Small amounts of rain can fall in most months, but there are generally 8–9 months with less than 50 mm rainfall.